katinas15/katinas15.github.io/README.md

   - Change the interval on how often the moisture should be checked
   - Immediately check current moisture status
   - Plant analysis - analyse how ofter the plant was watered during which period and etc. (in progress)
-- Supports up to 8 plants! (currently, it is possible to have even more!)
+- Supports up to 8 plants! (currently, but it is possible to have even more!)
 <br />
 <br />
 A lot has been done in this project, but there is still a lot to be done: cleaner code, better appearance (phisycal and digital), more analysis options and more.
 My final goal is to make this system look like a full product.